DIB-OD: Preserving the Invariant Core for Robust Heterogeneous Graph Adaptation via Decoupled Information Bottleneck and

 \section{Introduction}

 Graph Neural Networks have revolutionized representation learning across diverse fields, from molecular property prediction to social network analysis.
-To mitigate the scarcity of labeled data, the "pre-train then fine-tune" paradigm has emerged, aiming to capture transferable structural patterns from vast unlabeled graph repositories.
+Graph pre-training learns transferable representations from unlabeled graphs before downstream adaptation \cite{hu2020strategies,sun2020infograph,hou2022graphmae}.
 This pursuit of cross-domain generalization is also a fundamental challenge in many AI fields.
 Despite its success, a critical generalization wall persists: most existing GNN pre-training and domain adaptation frameworks are designed for intra-domain shifts—addressing distribution variations within the same category of data (e.g., regional shifts in citation networks or sensor noise in protein graphs).

 Recently, an emerging trend has seen the development of universal graph models that aim to aggregate knowledge across disparate data sources~\cite{zhao2025fully,he2025unigraph,2025Homophily}.
 While these pioneer efforts have demonstrated the potential of large-scale graph learning, a critical representation bottleneck remains largely unaddressed across the field.
 Existing pre-training strategies, including those emerging universal frameworks, often treat latent features as monolithic entities.
 This results in a fundamental information entanglement: domain-specific structural styles are deeply entangled with the task-relevant topological laws.
 In heterogeneous transfer scenarios, the noise's representation from a source domain often acts as a spurious correlation that misleads the model when it encounters a target domain with a completely different connectivity logic, leading to negative transfer.